Administrative License RevocationAward-Winng Representation

 Representing Clients in Fort Worth, Austin, Denton, Allen, Collin County & All of Northern Texas

-If you are arrested for DWI, the Texas Department of Public Safety (DPS) may suspend your driver's license if you refuse a breath test or blood test, or if you take a test and have a blood alcohol concentration of .08% or greater.
+If you are arrested for DWI, the Texas Department of Public Safety (DPS) may suspend your driver's license if you refuse a breath test or blood test, or if you take a test and have a blood alcohol concentration of .08 percent or greater.

-Contact Dallas County and Collin County DWI attorney Deandra Grant today to see how you can avoid administrative license revocation in conjunction with your Dallas County or Collin County DWI charges.
+Contact our Dallas attorney, Deandra Grant, today to see how you can avoid administrative license revocation in conjunction with your DWI charges.
+Call (214) 225-7117.

 Real ResultsOur Clients Victories

 Assault Causing Bodily Injury of a Family Member

 .17 Breath Test